gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 He is deeply religious.
 Faith is the center of his life.

-But that day he was angry (very unusual of him.)
+But that day he was angry (very unusual of him).

 *I'm angry at God, Filiz.*
 *He hasn't given you things*
 *other people take for granted,*
 *and now this on top of everything?*
-*He shouldn't do this.*
+*He shouldn't do this!*

 His voice broke a little.